Spanish

 Your supervised, on-site hours are supported by weekly, Butler class meetings for discussion and reflection, in Spanish, on topics including language acquisition and immigration.
 An individualized schedule is constructed by you, your course instructor, and the partner school.

-This course not only fulfills the Skills requirement for the Spanish major, but it also fulfills your University Indianapolis Community Requirement (ICR), your Core Writing Across the Curriculum requirement (WAC, if completed once you’ve obtained junior status at 59 credit hours), and as a course toward the Peace and Conflict Studies program.
+This course not only fulfills the Skills requirement for the Spanish major, but it also fulfills your University Indianapolis Community Requirement (ICR) and as a course toward the Peace and Conflict Studies program.

 Words from Alumni